esoteric-programmer/elvm/README.md

 applies modulo 256 operations to all input and output, but it cannot compensate the issues this way.
 You should limit I/O to ASCII characters in order to avoid unexpected behaviour or crashes.

-This backend may be replaced by a Malbolge Unshackled backend in the future.

 ### TensorFlow